stigzler/Emvoy/README.md

 Emvoy
 =====

-An Intermediary Launcher that sits between your Front Edn and Emulators.
+An Intermediary Launcher that sits between your Front End and Emulators.

+(This was my first foray into coding - writing a retro front end in Batch!!)